Vegavis

-Vegavis is a genus of extinct bird that lived in Antarctica during the Maastrichtian stage of the Late Cretaceous.
-The type and only species is Vegavis iaai, representing one of the earliest known crown group birds.
-Initially described as member of Anseriformes within Galloanserae, the definitive taxonomic position of Vegavis was debated among paleontologists over two decades until the 2025 description of a nearly complete skull, discovered in 2011, supported its original classification.
+Vegavis is a genus of extinct avian dinosaur that lived in Antarctica during the Maastrichtian stage of the Late Cretaceous.
+The type species is Vegavis iaai, named in 2005 based on fossils from the López de Bertodano Formation.
+Two additional species, Vegavis geitononesos and Vegavis notopothousa, were named in 2026 based on additional material from the same formation.
+Vegavis potentially represents one of the earliest known crown group birds.
+The definitive taxonomic position of Vegavis has been a subject of debate among paleontologists for over two decades since its initial description as a member of Anseriformes within Galloanserae.